Streamline customer purchase journey for e-commerce efficiency

 01 Access "Store" easily by providing multiple entrances

-After clicking on a specific product type on Store page, it will direct to the shop page of that product type, displaying all sku-based and online available products with buy button provided.
-It's no need to select series or filter out the products in stock.
+After clicking on a specific product type, it will direct to the Shop page, displaying SKU-based and online available products with buy buttons provided.
+There's no need to select a series or filter out the products in stock.

-03 Collect e-commerce related content together to improve efficiency
+03 Centralize e-commerce content to enhance visibility and efficiency

 Iterations

-We conducted a desgin review meeting with over 100 locals from different countries to discuss our "Store" design proposal.
-I presented the research results to back up our design solutions.
+We conducted a design review meeting with 100+ locals from various countries to discuss our "Store" design proposals, and we made some design iterations according to their feedback.

 01 Provide "Add to cart" button directly on product card